Sjhunt93/IAP-2019-2020/Tutorials/Getting Started.md

 https://github.com/Sjhunt93/IAP-2019-2020

-You will also need to download the latest Xcode version and the Command Line Tools from here: (Note this is only if you are working on your own machine.
-The university machines already have xcode installed.
+You will also need to download Xcode from the appstore if you are working on your own machine.
+The university machines already have Xcode installed.

+Apple maintain an archive of XCode versions for various MacOS versions here:

 https://developer.apple.com/xcode/

-To do this you will have to join the developer network (at no cost) here:
+Please join the Apple developer network (at no cost) here:

 http://developer.apple.com/programs/register/